Italian football clubs in international competitions: FIFA Club World Cup

-Full European record
+Full record

 Note: Clubs in bold won the respective season's competition.

+European competitions

 UEFA Champions League/European Cup

 The competition was named European Cup until 1991–92, after which it switched its name to UEFA Champions League.

 UEFA Europa League/UEFA Cup

 The competition was named UEFA Cup until 2008–09, after which it switched its name to UEFA Europa League.